lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 31, 2020

+How can I make this project gayer?
+It seems like people can barely detect the feminist impulses underlying it, all the queerness is totally absent.

+There's something interest and important to be around the idea of queerying homophily (per Wendy Chun) -- and the fact that I've often wanted to make an anti-recommendation engine, something that explores ideas of difference.

+Oh-- and of course reparative reading is crucial to my whole deal.
+Though I still don't know what that really means or looks like.
+What kind of DH project would centre reparative reading at its core?

+Do I just want to do a traditional close reading paper on, like, The Old English Baron?
+Do I want to do some kind of text-mining to find, and establish the normality of, these kinds of relationships?
+(There's something so important about sisters allowing women access to marriageable brothers -- but hasn't Between Women already done that?)
+Can I return to Between Men and Between Women and revisit them productively with computation?

+I feel like this hooks into my overarching vindication of normality: part of what's enriching about these queer readings is that they are *not* subversive, transgressive, or surprising -- they present an image of normality and trans-historical belonging.

+Honestly, just finding something short and gay that would do well in survey courses would also be nice and useful to others, pedagogically.
+Actually, it would be great to have some pedagogical tools for WTWLA, which students love.

 ## January 16, 2020

 Did a bunch of reading today -- the zettelkasten note system seems promising.